michael-griehm/azure-data-engineering-DP203/README.md

 ## Data Engineering Use Case

 In order to better learn and understand the concepts and resources encompassed in the DP-203 Microsoft certifcation exam, I have come up with a real world data engineering use case as described below.

+### Use Case

+You are a cloud data engineer at a wealth management company.
+The company is beginning to include crypto currencies within their wealth management portfolio.
+As part of this initiative the company needs a system to track crypto currency prices and create alerts when certain price thresholds have been hit or when the system detects a good buy opportunity.

 ### User Narratives